s7inner/Table_Web_App/README.md

 # Table_Web_App

+The file with an example of input data is named "file.txt," and the backup file of the database is named "AppTableDb.bak."

+The web application implements all the specified functionalities, including filtering, sorting, inline editing of any row, and deleting rows.
+Validation is also implemented on the client-side (Input.cshtml) using windows on the page, as well as on the server-side in the CSVData class.

 The following functionalities are present in this code:

 1. "Upload" button - When clicked, this button sends the form to the server to upload the selected CSV file.